taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 The further you have to reach into a deeply nested data structure, the more you have to be careful to keep your data structure immutable.
 Each level of nested data adds more tedious work of maintaing it.
 Therefore, you should use a library called [normalizr](https://github.com/paularmstrong/normalizr).
 The library uses schema defintions to transform deeply nested data structures into dictionaries that have entities and a corresponending list of ids.

 How would that look like?
-Let's take the previous todos as example.
-First, you would have to define once schemas for your entities:
+Let's take the previous list of todo items as example.
+First, you would have to define only once schemas for your entities:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~